 Interested in the health sciences, patent law or pharmacology?
 Want to be a doctor, vet or dentist?
-A St. Kate’s chemistry major gives you a solid background in research, the structure of matter and the laws that govern the combination of reactions of the elements.
+A St. Kate’s chemistry major, offered on our St. Paul campus, gives you a solid background in research, the structure of matter and the laws that govern the combination of reactions of the elements.

 When pursuing a chemistry degree from St. Kate's, you will gain a solid background in research, the structure of matter and the laws that govern the combination or reaction of elements.
 You will have the intellectual, experimental and communication skills for a range of careers, including: